Kissing with "morning breath"

 - Continue to drink plenty of water throughout the day as well as right before bed to prevent bad breath from dehydration.

 - Experiment with cutting out coffee, other strong drinks, or pungent foods (like onions or garlic) to see if your breath improves.

 - If you're not doing so already, brush your teeth with toothpaste and floss before you go to bed.
 Or try adding a minty mouthwash to your routine.
 This can prevent food particles from stewing for eight hours and adding to normal A.M. smells.

-- Similarly, how about stowing some toothpaste, mints, or a piece of gum at your bedside?
+- Similarly, how about stowing some mints or a piece of gum at your bedside?
 Then, when you wake up, you can pop one in and lay one on without ever leaving the mattress.

-- You could also keep your mouth closed if a peck on the cheek or mouth is the extent of your wake-up call.
+- You might also consider trying a (closed-mouth) peck on the cheek or mouth as the extent of your wake-up call.

 Sacrificing the rewards from nights in your boyfriend's arms because of natural oral odor seems like a very high price to pay.
 "Morning breath" is about as common as bed-head, so a little mouth-to-mouth talk with your partner about your concerns probably won't come as a distasteful surprise to him, and just might help to clear your mind, too.
 Who knows, your beau's morning breath might make you think your breath smells fresh and clean!
 Whatever you come up with as an oral solution, discussing your fears may limit your need to arise early to brush.